thomasgolda/thomasgolda.github.io/_teaching/2019-05-04-optimization-of-human-body-pose-estimation-for-crowd-applications.md

 bibtex:
 pdf:
 code:
+excerpt: "Human pose estimation has recently made significant progress with the adoption of deep convolutional neural networks and the many applications have attracted tremendous interest in recent years.
+However ..."
 ---

 Human pose estimation has recently made significant progress with the adoption of deep convolutional neural networks and the many applications have attracted tremendous interest in recent years.